Followers

 Among the Sumerians and Akkadians there resided a royal caste of priests who served the kings in their daily worship and also in funeral rituals.
 This practice was well established in ancient Egypt.
 Matthew J. Adams' comprehensive study (2003) addresses ancient Egyptian references to “royal mortuary complex attendants” designated by the non-compounded hntjw-š.
 He notes that land for plowing was set aside for the priest attendants of the "dual pyramid town" by royal decree (p.
 27).

-The ancient priests also served as royal advisors, astronomers, and temple architects.
+The ancient priests also served as royal advisors, scribes, physicians, astronomers, and temple architects.
 Beginning around 2000 BC, they supervised the construction of ziggurats in Mesopotamia.
 These were stepped temples, usually with seven tiers.
-The number seven was a sacred number for the anceint priests.
+The number seven was a sacred number for the ancient priests.
 The connection between the words for priest (Akkadian: abru) and the number seven is evident in the Nilotic (Luo) word for the number seven, which is abiriyo.

 The word "Hebrew" is derived from the Akkadian word abru, meaning priest.
 Variants spellings include 'Apiru, Ha-biru and Ha-piru.
 The word refers to priests who served at the temples of the ancient Sun cities.
 The Sun temple was called O-piru, meaning "house of the Sun."
 The Habiru were already widely dispersed in the 14th-13th centuries B.C.
-Their dispersion was driven by a marriage and ascendancy pattern in which some sons were sent away to established their own territories.
+Their dispersion was driven by a marriage and ascendancy pattern in which some sons were sent away to establish their own territories.

 The shrine city of Urkesh (Tell Mozan) was between the Tigris and Euphrates rivers.
 It was inhabited before the time of the Hurrians.
 The artifacts there suggest that the Horite Hebrew priests influenced the religious symbolism.
 The Temple of the Lion is an example (2200 BC).